awsdocs/amazon-workspaces-administration-guide/doc_source/enable-workdocs-active-directory.md

-# Enable Amazon WorkDocs for Microsoft Active Directory<a name="enable-workdocs-active-directory"></a>
+# Enable Amazon WorkDocs for AWS Managed Microsoft AD<a name="enable-workdocs-active-directory"></a>

-If you're using Microsoft Active Directory \(AD\) with Amazon WorkSpaces, you can enable Amazon WorkDocs for your directory through either the Amazon WorkDocs console or the AWS Directory Service console\.
+If you're using AWS Managed Microsoft AD with Amazon WorkSpaces, you can enable Amazon WorkDocs for your directory through either the Amazon WorkDocs console or the AWS Directory Service console\.

 **To enable WorkDocs through the Amazon WorkDocs console**